Last updated on November 20, 2025

 #1.
 Underworld Breach

-Underworld Breach takes a page out of Yawgmoth's Will book by turning your graveyard into a second (usually larger) hand.
-In Eternal formats, its combos with Mishra's Bauble and self-mill effects have led it to be an absolute menace.
-In Commander, you don’t need to get more than two spell casts with it for its cost to be great, making it wildly applicable as a card advantage tool.
+One of the best escape cards in the game, Underworld Breach takes a page out of Yawgmoth's Will‘s book by turning your graveyard into a second (usually larger) hand.
+In Eternal formats, its combos with Brain Freeze have led to it being an absolute menace.
+In Commander, you don’t need to get more than two spell casts with it for its cost to be great, making it wildly applicable as a card advantage tool and being the best red wincon in the format.

-Instants and sorceries are completely nuts with this; they immediately go back to the graveyard upon resolution, so rituals like Mana Geyser can pay for itself over and over again so long as you can keep exile cards to it.
-With that much mana, it's not that challenging to find a win.
+Instants and sorceries are completely nuts with this; they immediately go back to the graveyard upon resolution, so a ritual like Mana Geyser can pay for itself over and over again so long as you can keep escaping it.
+It's not that challenging to find a win with that much mana.

 Breach is one of the most powerful spells printed in modern Magic’s history, and it will continue to see play doing busted graveyard nonsense for a long time to come.